Sammuun/Sales-Performance-Dashboard/README.md

 ![Screenshot 2025-05-05 121700](https://github.com/user-attachments/assets/5e95eef1-b2a4-49fb-a84a-6b493bb7f93e)

 ## Project Insight
-The dataset captures total sales, profit, and order quantity for 2009,2010,2011 and 2012 and compared each to its previous year (PY).
+The dataset captures total sales, total profit, and total order quantity in 2009, 2010, 2011 and 2012 and compared each year to its previous year (PY).
 It includes weekly sales/profit trends, performance by subcategory, and highlights key shifts in top-performing and underperforming products—providing a comprehensive view of commercial performance and operational health
 ## Final Conclusion:
 The project focuses on identifying significant declines in sales and profit in year-over-year, analysing which product subcategories are generating losses (e.g., Tables, Office Machines), monitoring order quantity trends, and revealing weekly fluctuations in performance to support sales planning and strategic inventory adjustments.